brownplt/pyret-lang/tools/benchmark/README.md

 Note: all commands assume a current working directory of `<repo>/tools/benchmark`.
 Also, before using, ensure phase1 is built.

-Benchmark tool uses [benchmark.js v1.0.0](http://benchmarkjs.com/) to measure Pyret performance, which in turn also depends on platform.js (and lodash.js, but you need that for Pyret anyway).
+Benchmark tool uses [benchmark.js v1.0.0](http://benchmarkjs.com/) to measure Pyret performance, which in turn also depends on platform.js and lodash.js.
 These should be set up when installing Pyret, as they are listed as dependencies.

-After Pyret is set up and good to go, run the tests of these benchmarking tools from the tools/benchmark directory via `node tests`.
+One run the tests of these benchmarking tools from the tools/benchmark directory via `node tests` to make sure nothing is broken, but these are also run when running `make test` when setting up Pyret, so one can also just not worry about it.

 ### Profile a Pyret Program